Tagging Black-crowned Night-Herons

 Last summer, Smithsonian Migratory Bird Center scientists attached tracking devices to four birds, gaining the first glimpse into the birds' migration south.
 A couple birds had made it to Florida before the transmitter batteries died.

-This July, scientists outfitted six birds with more advanced tracking devices.
+This July, scientists outfitted six birds with more advanced tracking devices, thanks to support from the Smithsonian Women's Committee.
 The light-weight, solar-powered trackers use cell phone technology to transmit location data every two hours.
 This more precise system will allow scientists to track the birds in near real-time and gather clues about what challenges they face on their marathon journeys.

 The backpack-like transmitters do not harm the birds and are custom fit to each individual.
 Zoo visitors can see the six herons with the trackers flying around the Bird House.